artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 * Scan for viruses (scans for viruses and malware)

+* Generate transfer structure report (generates a directory tree of the original transfer and places as a text file in the AIP).

 * Clean up file and directory names (removes prohibited characters from folder and filenames, such as ampersands).